nymea/nymea-docs/docs/plugins/basic-concepts.md

 6. | The plugin runs confirmPairing() using the user entered PIN and requests an authentication token at the TV.
 4. | The plugin runs setupThing() and connects to the smart TV using the authentication token obtained before.

+#### Create method "User" - setup method "OAuth"

+1. | The user selects "Add new thing" for a thing with create method "User".
+2. | The plugin runs startPairing() and obtains the OAuth URL from the remote service which it returns to nymea.
+3. | The user is redirected to the OAuth URL and performs the login which returns with a OAuth code.
+4. | The plugin runs confirmPairing() and exchanges the OAuth code for a authorization token.
+5. | The plugin runs setupThing() and connects to the remote service using the authorization token.

 ## Thing events